 Hope you have been keeping well.

-With this email, we are sharing with you the updates for our project titled “Vanishing stripes: save the Bengal tiger”.
-Thank you so much for believing in our work and also for your generous donation to the project.
+With this email, we are sharing with you the updates for our project titled “Stop the hunting of wildlife in India”.
+Thank you so much for your generous donation to the project.